The Barun valley – Danda Kharka

 Phemathang

 On the northern horizon, the sky was acquiring brightness.
 There, beyond the left edge of the hills, the crown of Makalu was visible.
 It was our next meeting with that mountain after the Khongma La.
-The surrounding was serene except for the roaring sound of the torrent of the Barun river.
+The surrounding was serene except for the roaring sound of the Barun river’s torrent.
 We went down towards the gorge.
 The river came down in leaps and bounds creating massive rapids.
 The vibration against the walls amplified the roar as the river forged it’s way down through the valley.
 A long way down somewhere it meets the Arun river which has it’s source in Tibet.
 The entire stream of the Barun river freezes in winter.
-After the Barun river submits all its discharge into the Arun river, the Arun takes over the baton.
+After the Barun river submits all its discharge into the Arun, Arun takes over the baton.
 It then carries the combined discharge through the lower valleys of Sankhuasabha.

 The Barun river, Phemathang, picture courtesy, Kunal Kishor